VoronDesign/VoronUsers/printer_mods/piet206/V1.8._Z_Rails_Mod/README.md

 **Notes:**

 The z motors are shifted inwards 2.07 mm (towards the center of the bed) so you must modify the deck panel slighly.
+This was necessary to provide clearance for the rails.
 See the dxf folder for the modified dimensions.

-The y gantry extrusions have an allen key clearance hole drilled 170.8 mm from the front end cut.
+The y extrusions have an allen key clearance hole drilled 170.8 mm from the front end cut.
+This is for the blind joint that fastens the new extrusions the mgn12's are mounted to.
+These 2 extrusions are in line with center of the bed.
+It is very important that the end cuts are square and exactly the same length.
+This can potential bend your gantry extrusions if they are not square.
+I did not have any issues with Misumi's end cuts.
+Others have used right angle brackets with success and this might be a better way.

 I've added leadscrew-mgn12 block stl's for both the 300 and 250 build sizes so choose accordingly.
 I had trouble with warping when printing the leadscrew-mgn12 blocks on my ender 3 with a glass bed.
-Had to use elmers purple gluestick for adhesion.
+Elmers purple gluestick on the buildplate saved the day.
 These blocks have been tested with the link cnc 8x2 and bigtreetech 8x8 integrated lead screws.
 I highly recommend the [bigtreetech](https://www.aliexpress.com/item/32977907686.html?spm=a2g0s.9042311.0.0.43bf4c4drPPHbq) 8x8 lead screws with the only downside being that the bed drops slighly when the motors turn off.

-The 2 extrusions for the mgn12 rail are aligned to the center of the bed.
-It is very important that the end cuts are square and exactly the same length.
-Misumi cut mine so no issues on my end.
-But since it is bolted flush to your gantry extrusion this is critical.
-Others have used right angle brackets with success.

 You can center the mgn12 to 2020 extrusions using the stl located in the switchwire repo [here](https://github.com/VoronDesign/Voron-Switchwire/blob/master/STL/Gantry/2020_MGN12_guide_x2.stl).

 The 2 bed extrusions in the x direction are shortened to 350mm because they're no longer necessary to hold the lm8luu bearing mounts.
-Although the stock length extrusions (420mm) will still work they will be protruding out in space.
+Although the stock length extrusions (420mm) will still work, they will be protruding out in space.

-**Testing:**

-This mod has been tested by a handful of people on the Discord including myself.
-I am open to future improvements.
-Let me know if you need anything!
+Let me know if you have any questions or need anything.
+There is also a video of my mod on [youtube](https://www.youtube.com/watch?v=qd7ciNlM-1k) if you would like to see it in action.